Shed Permit Requirements in Spring Valley, CA

 If you live in an HOA community: many HOAs restrict or prohibit outbuildings.
 Check your CC&Rs for rules on shed size, placement, materials, and appearance before purchasing or building.

-Here's a typical timeline for a shed / outbuilding project in Spring Valley, CA:
+Here's a typical timeline for a shed project:

 Week 1